mubinawaheed/Test-Project-Backend/README.md

 nodemon
 body-parser

-command to run the project : <nodemon server.js>
+command to run the project : "nodemon server.js"